bavanisandra9/CODSOFT/README.md

 Personal Portofolio Website

 Name: BAVANI SANDRA

 College: NBKRIST

 Course: B.Tech 2nd year

 Domain: web development

 Internship: CODSOFT Internship

-Project Overview
+Project Overview:

 This is a Personal Portfolio Website designed to showcase the profile,skills,career objectives,and professional information if Bavani Sandra.
 The website provides a simple and responsive interface where visitors learn about the developer and access the resume.

-Features
+Features:
 .Responsive and clean user interface
-.navigation menu for easy website navigation professional portfolio layout
+.navigation menu for easy website navigation .professional portfolio layout

 Technologies used